 4. Adaptive Reuse and Retrofitting

 In cases where historical buildings are no longer viable for their original purpose, architects explore adaptive reuse strategies.
 By repurposing these structures for new functions while respecting their historical character, architects breathe new life into the buildings and ensure their continued relevance.
-Retrofitting techniques are employed to incorporate modern amenities, energy-efficient systems, and accessibility features while preserving the architectural integrity.
+Modern energy‑efficient HVAC systems (energy efficient HVAC) and LED lighting solutions (LED lighting) are often integrated during retrofitting to improve performance without compromising heritage values.

 5. Material Conservation and Replication